-Pregnant women, new mothers, infants and children up to age 5 can enroll in WIC if their household income is less than $863 per week for a family of four, or if they are receiving Medicaid or Dr. Dynasaur, SNAP or Reach-Up.
-Women and children must live in Vermont and meet income and nutrition guidelines to be eligible for WIC.
-Fathers, grandparents and foster parents may apply for children who are in their care.
+Pregnant people, new parents, infants and children up to age 5 can enroll in WIC if their household income is less than $943 per week for a family of four, or if they are receiving Medicaid or Dr. Dynasaur, 3SquaresVT/SNAP or Reach-Up.
+Families must live in Vermont and meet income and nutrition guidelines to be eligible for WIC.
+Parents, grandparents and foster parents can apply for children who are in their care.

-Over half the new babies and 40 percent of pregnant women in Vermont access WIC for healthy food, nutrition education and breastfeeding support!
+Over half the new babies and 40 percent of pregnant people in Vermont choose WIC for healthy food, nutrition education and breastfeeding support!
 Not sure you qualify?
 Use this simple on-line pre-screening tool to check the basic eligibility requirements.
 Questions?
-Contact WIC@Vermont.gov or toll free at 1-800-464-4343.
+Contact WIC@Vermont.gov or toll free at 1-800-649-4357.

 To be eligible for WIC, you must meet all the following requirements: